yufanzhouonline/MUDI/README.md

 ----------------------------------
 MUDI is a python package developed for integration of multiomic data for single cells such as single cell Hi-C, single cell RNA-seq, single cell ATAC-seq, single cell ChIP-seq, single cell DNA methylation and so on.

+Current version supports integration of scHi-C and scRNA-seq.

 ### Citation:

 Please cite as follows when you use this tool:

-MUDI: Multichannel Data Integration for single cells.
+MUDI: Multiomic Data Integration for single cells.
 (Yufan Zhou.
 2023) Github. https://github.com/yufanzhouonline/MUDI

 Thank you.